Yasir-09/CryptoClustering/README.md

 **Reference for coding**

-The coding was learnt from the Module 19 unsupervised learning and the activities of Data Analytics and Visualization Course of UoFT.
+The coding was learnt from the Module 19 unsupervised learning and the activities of Data Analytics and Visualization Course.